xster/flutter-wiki/Tree-hygiene.md

 Looks Good To Me".)
 If you mark a patch as RSLGTM, you are still sharing the responsibility for the patch with its author.
 Reviewing a patch as RSLGTM should be a rare event.

+## Landing a patch

+Once you have submitted your patch and received your LGTM, if you do not have commit access to the repository yet, then wait for one of the project maintainers to submit it for you.

+If you do have access, you can just click the green "Merge pull request" button on the GitHub UI of your pull request.
+Please squash commits (GitHub does this for you by default normally).

 ## Emergencies